tinymovr/Tinymovr/docs/sensors/sensors.rst

 .. code-block:: python

+    tmx.sensors.select.commutation_sensor.connection = HALL
+    tmx.sensors.select.position_sensor.connection = HALL
-    tmx.encoder.type = 1
+    tmx.sensors.select.commutation_sensor.bandwidth = 200
-    tmx.encoder.bandwidth = 100
+    tmx.sensors.select.position_sensor.bandwidth = 20

-This sets the type to Hall effect sensor, and the observer bandwidth to 100Hz.
+This sets the type to Hall effect sensor, and each of the commutation and position observer bandwidths.
+The commutation observer is set to a higher bandwidth value, in order to ensure that commutation is accurate and a runoff scenario is avoided.

 Next, you need to set the motor pole pairs: